 Ingredients

 I recommend using the following ingredients below to make this fabulous lemon raspberry ricotta cake recipe.
-Note, while the majority of these ingredients are pantry staples, there are a few I noted below that I felt need a little explanation.
+Note that while the majority of these ingredients are pantry staples, there are a few I’ve noted below that I feel need a little explanation.

 Labeled ingredients in bowls used to make lemon raspberry ricotta cake on a white marbled background.

 • Ricotta Cheese.
-Gives this cake its name with a light and creamy texture.
+Gives this cake a light and creamy texture.
 Whole milk ricotta cheese is preferred for this recipe.

 • Lemons.
 You’ll need two medium-sized lemons for the two teaspoons of lemon zest and three tablespoons of lemon juice.